-Sector Plan/ Bylaws Description summary Precinct Development Plan for Groblersdal town The municipality does have the precinct development for Groblersdal town.
-The plan focuses on Groblersdal town in particular the primary business and agricultural nodes.
+Sector Plan/ Bylaws Description summary business and agricultural nodes.
 It engulfs development in an integrated manner.
 It aims to optimally deal with the following functions: Spatial development issues (environment, land use, built form, public space, transport and service infrastructure) Social development issues Economic development issues as well as Institutional mechanisms that could be applied in implementing the planning proposal It is guiding tool for both public and private sector decision making and investment in the area.